napari/napari/docs/naps/0-nap-process.md

    library itself.
 They may propose an implementation, but not to napari's codebase; they require community consensus.
-Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in scikit-image development.
+Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in napari development.
    Any meta-NAP is also considered a Process NAP.

 ## NAP Workflow